NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 Specific heat is not constant.
 It changes with temperature and pressure, but we will not account for this in this model.
 For simplicity, we use the following values.

 - The specific heat for Air at sea level (1 ATM) is 1.012 J / g / degK = 1012 J / kg / degK
-- The specific heat for Animal Tissue is about 3.5 J / g / degK.       = 3500 J / kg / degK
+- The specific heat for Animal Tissue is about 3.5 J / g / degK = 3500 J / kg / degK

-To calculate the mass of air (in Chamber ) or the Infant we also need to know the density and volume.
-However, while volume makes sense for the chamber -- width (or lenght), depth, height -- Infants are normally measured with their weight and length.
+To calculate the mass of air (in Chamber) or the Infant we also need to know the density and volume.
+However, while volume makes sense for the chamber -- width (or length), depth, height -- Infants are normally measured with their weight and length.
 We know that weight depends on gravity, which in turn varies by location, but will also conveniently ignore that and assume that weight and mass are equal.
 As mentioned above, we will also ignore the size of the room by assuming that the temperature in the room is always constant (meaning there is some external heat source or sink that ensures this).

 Once again the densities can change given environmental and other conditions, but we will use the following constants.

-- The density of a human body is about the same as that of water   = 1000 kg/m^3.
+- The density of a human body is about the same as that of water = 1000 kg/m^3
-- The density of air at room temperature (20 degC and 101.325 kPa) = 1.2041 kg/m^3)
+- The density of air at room temperature (20 degC and 101.325 kPa) = 1.2041 kg/m^3

 Given the constants above and initial state information, the total energy that is latent in the two systems (Chamber and Infant) can be calculated.

 ### Heat Transfer

-Heat transfer does not take place instantaneously but at a specifed rate.
+Heat transfer does not take place instantaneously but at a specified rate.
 The rate at which heat (energy) is transferred varies depending on environmental conditions but also on how the transfer occurs (conduction, convection or radiation.)
 For convenience reasons, we will assume that heat transfer can be modeled using a single constant U (known as the U-factor).
 We use the following values:

-- Heat transfer through human skin occurs at a rate of 5.5 W / m^2 / degK ([2]) = 5.5 J / S / m^2 / degK
+- Heat transfer through human skin occurs at a rate of 5.5 W / m^2 / degK = 5.5 J / S / m^2 / degK
 - Heat transfer through plexiglass at a rate of .90 BTU/hr/SqFt/degF = 5.11 J / S / m^2 / degK

-Since the degK is the degrees of temperature difference between the two sides of the material, this means that we need to know what the temperature of the Infant, Chamber and Room are in order to use calcuate the amount of energy transfer.
-Then after the energy has been transfered over a specific period of time, we will need to update the temperature accordingly for the next iteration of the simulation.
+Since the degK is the degrees of temperature difference between the two sides of the material, this means that we need to know what the temperature of the Infant, Chamber and Room are in order to calculate the amount of energy transfer.
+Then after the energy has been transferred over a specific period of time, we will need to update the temperature accordingly for the next iteration of the simulation.

 The reliance on temperature differential is convenient since we think of Infants and chambers having a temperature of X rather than an energy of X.